All Episodes

 Barack Obama, the Democrats blame the historic financial turmoil on the market, but if it's dysfunctional, Democrats during the Clinton years are a prime reason for it.

-Obsessed with multiculturalism that dictated where mortgage lenders could lend and originally help create the market for the high-risk subprime loans now infecting like a retrovirus the balance sheets of many of Wall Street's most revered institutions.
+It was the Clinton administration, and we have Robert B. Reich backing this up on television last night, obsessed with multiculturalism that dictated where mortgage lenders could lend and originally helped create the market for the high-risk subprime loans now infecting like a retrovirus the balance sheets of many of Wall Street's most revered institutions.

 Tough new regulations forced lenders into high-risk areas where they had no choice but to lower lending standards to make the loans that sound business practices had previously guarded against making.

-The untold story of this whole national crisis is that President Clinton put on steroids the Community Redevelopment Act, a well-intended Carter era law designed to encourage minority homeownership.
+The untold story of this whole national crisis is that President Clinton put on steroids, the Community Redevelopment Act, a well-intended Carter-era law designed to encourage minority home ownership.

 And in so doing, he helped create the market for the risky subprime loans that he and Democrats now decry as not only greedy but predatory.

-See, this is that the very people that designed the program that leads to all of this mess now get to blame the private sector and they're put back in total control and charge of it.
+Saying this is that the very people that designed the program that leads to all of this mess now get to blame the private sector and they're put back in total control and charge of it.

-Yes, the market was fueled by greed and over-leveraging in the secondary market for subprimes vis-a-vis mortgage-backed securities traded on Wall Street.
+Yes, the market was fueled by greed and over-leveraging in the secondary market for subprimes vis-a-vis mortgage-backed securities traded on Wall Street, but the seed was planted in the 90s by Clinton and his social engineers.

 It was the Clinton administration that mismanaged the quasi-governmental agencies that over the decades have come to manage the real estate market in America.